Bachelor of Criminology - CL75

 |Core Units||16||Major Units||None|

-Graduates are required to complete 16 compulsory units and eight units from one of the following areas: human resource management; management; or social innovation.
+Graduates are required to complete 16 compulsory units and eight units from one of the following areas: human resource management; or management.

 For information on the units, you could study as part of this course, visit the Handbook and select the "Course Structure" tab.